Bade Achhe Lagte Hain 2: Soundtrack

 Bade Achhe Lagte Hain 2's soundtrack music is given by Lalit Sen and Nawab Arzoo.
 The theme song music is composed by R. D. Burman and sung by Shreya Ghoshal and Trijayh Dey.

+Sequel

+The spiritual sequel Bade Achhe Lagte Hain 3 premiered on 25 May 2023.
+It stars the seasons leads Nakuul Mehta and Disha Parmar as Ram and Priya.
+The series will have a different story from the previous ones.